 Notes Receivable from Participants.
 Notes receivable from participants are valued at their unpaid principal balance plus any accrued but unpaid interest.
-Delinquent loans are reclassified as distributions based upon the terms of the Plan.
+Delinquent loans are reclassified as distributions, which becomes taxable to the participant, based upon the terms of the Plan.

 Plan Expenses.
-Certain Plan administrative expenses were paid directly by the Employer in 2015.
-All other administrative, Trustee, investment management fees, recordkeeper fees and other investment expenses were paid from Plan assets during 2015.
+Certain Plan administrative expenses were paid directly by the Employer in 2017.
+All other administrative, Trustee, investment management fees, recordkeeper fees and other investment expenses were paid from Plan assets during